cryptomator/docs/source/hub/vault-management.rst

 Vault Management
 ================

+The central entities in Cryptomator Hub are vaults.
+In Hub, every vault contains a key to encrypt and decrypt your data stored in the cloud of your choice.
+Hub manages access to the vaults, it does not store any encrypted user data.
-This section contains instructions to manage vaults in Cryptomator Hub.
+This section describes how to manage vaults in Cryptomator Hub.

 .. _hub/vault-management/vault-list: